5monkeys/djedi-cms/djedi-react/README.md

 helpful.
 Using it, you can make the node load earlier and/or update things when `state.type` changes.

+##### `djedi.track(): Object`

+Returns an object that will be mutated by all subsequent `djedi.get` and `djedi.getBatched` calls – until the next `djedi.track` call.
+Used to track which nodes are actually rendered during [server-side rendering].

 ##### `djedi.addNodes(nodes: Nodes): void`

 Adds the given nodes to the cache.
-Usually comes from `djedi.prefetch` and done in the browser after [server-side rendering].
+Usually comes from `djedi.track` and done in the browser after [server-side rendering].

 ##### `djedi.setCache(ttl: number): void`